 Does it work?
 It may, but evidence as to whether synephrine is effective at producing weight loss is conflicting.
 Synephrine has most often been studied in conjunction with bitter orange and caffeine.
 While one study suggests that it might help reduce weight when combined with diet and exercise, another study shows no significant weight loss with its use.
 More research is needed.

 Is synephrine safe?
-Probably not, because side effects include high blood pressure, increased heart rate, irregular heart rhythm, heart attack, stroke and sudden death.
+Possibly not, as side effects include high blood pressure, increased heart rate, irregular heart rhythm, heart attack, stroke and sudden death.
 Because of its similarities to ephedra, many experts and medical professionals say that synephrine should be banned as well.
 Synephrine can have significant interactions with other herbal supplements and medications that have stimulant effects.
 If you do choose to use a product with synephrine, definitely speak to your healthcare provider beforehand.
 As an aside, the National Collegiate Athletic Association (NCAA) has banned the use of this substance.

 What is it?
 The bitter orange (Citrus aurantium) is also known as the Seville orange or the sour orange.
 The fruit and peel are used for weight loss, and their main active ingredient is synephrine, a chemical that stimulates the sympathetic nervous system.
-For more information, please see our section on Synephrine.
+For more information, please see our discussion of synephrine just above this section.

 Does it work?
 It could be effective, but only time will tell.
 A few studies show weight loss of between 4 and 6 pounds over several months, and some studies have shown that bitter orange has no effect on weight loss.
 Additional studies have been done on diet pills with multiple ingredients including bitter orange.
-While these studies have had mixed results, it is unclear whether the results are due to bitter orange or to any of the other ingredients.
+While these studies have had mixed results, it is unclear whether the positive results are due to bitter orange or to any of the other ingredients.
 More research is required.